 The difference between a felony and misdemeanor elder abuse is whether your actions or the actions of another person were likely to cause great bodily injury.
 Actions or neglect so serious that could lead to serious injury or death are considered felony conduct.

 - What does “willful” mean?
 The act must be intentional, deliberate, or on purpose.
 It is not willful, and therefore not abuse, if the caregiver is assisting his charge into bed and an injury occurs.

 - What is Criminal Negligence for Elder Abuse?
 Criminal negligence means that the act was something more than ordinary carelessness or a mistake in judgment and is so unreasonable that your actions reflect a disregard for human life.

 Defenses for Elder Abuse Cases

-An elder abuse lawyer will approach any elder abuse case with a unique and skeptical understanding.
+Our San Diego elder abuse lawyer will approach any elder abuse case with a unique and skeptical understanding.
 Experience with cases in front of jury’s and experts give a good attorney insight into how elder abuse crimes come across to the public.
 Elder abuse cases are commonly charged with other serious offenses including battery and domestic violence Felony charges are possible in any situation where the serious physical injury occurred or a deadly weapon was involved.
 A conviction under PC 368 can be overwhelming and includes serious prison and financial penalties.